UBC Science Co-op works closely with local, national, and international employers to develop challenging, career-related positions for our students.

-- Students must complete the required number of internships/work terms, according to each program's requirements. <link to Prospective Programs as it has all the term calendars>
+- Students must complete the required number of work terms, according to each program's requirements.

 Does Co-op Replace Courses?

-A Co-op work term does not replace, or add academic course credits for that term, and the credits are not counted towards graduation.
+A Co-op work term does not replace, or add academic course credits for that term, and the credits do not count towards graduation.
 For most programs, being a UBC Science Co-op student will extend the student's degree program by one year.
 You should consult an academic advisor in your respective department to determine graduation eligibility.